flyingbytes/flyingbytes.github.io/_posts/2017-06-11-Android-Ode.markdown

 ## The Language

 I like Java very much.
 In my opinion, static typing makes much more sense in big applications than dynamic typing.
 But I also like the design decisions behind the syntax.
 The functional programming techniques, which were introduced in Java 8, are a implemented nice into Java's ecosystem.
-If you want to learn more about them, check out my other posts TODOVerweis.
+If you want to learn more about them, check out my [other posts][blog].

 Everytime I read or work with Android Code, the language doesn't get in my way.
 It just makes sense and is easy to understand.

 ## The Bug Bounty System

 Breaking other peoples code is a real pleasure for me.
 Getting inside a developers mind and exploiting common code habits can can keep me busy for a whole weekend.
-And bug bounty reports TODO Link are by far the most facinating blog posts for me.
+And [bug bounty reports][bug] are by far the most facinating blog posts for me.

-However, this task is even more rewarding now, because Google expanded it's bug bounty program onto some Android Apps last week TODO Link.
+However, this task is even more rewarding now, because Google expanded it's [bug bounty program][bounty] onto some Android Apps last month.
 You can make real money now reporting issues you found and learn so much about the Android system while doing this.

+## The Testing Enviroment

+As a notorious tester, I want to be save that everythin is well tested and works as expected.
+Android makes it so easy to do so.
+Espresso and Rebolectric are so intuitive and they just **work**.
+If you throw Kotlin also in this pod, you can make your tests even more readable with extension functions.

+It just feels right to write tests.
+This is so good in an enviroment where few people practice TDD and just hope on their luck to find bugs.

+## The community
+When I'm working on a new project, it's always easy to get started.
+The amazing work Google does at documanting Android features is one of the best reasons for that.

+However, everytime I have a problem, there is someone in an IRC chat or email list who can give me a quick answer.
+On other platforms I developed for, I haven't got this kind welcomed feeling

+But of course, not everything's good about Android.
+There are still problems which this platform has and which simply annoy me as a developer

+## New year = New Android Version

+Let's be clear: It's awesome when a platform develops over time.
+But maybe Google should gibe us the time to really embrace new features.

+Not even a [quarter][Users] the Android users use Android N right now.
+Still, there is Orea coming up right now.

+There is a reason why I don't buy books about Android development.
+They're already outdated the day they come out.

+You cannot use all of the new feautres and upgrade the minimum SDK Version of your app.
+This is because most of the users aren't buying a new phone with the latest Android version every year.
+Phone Manifactures don't provide new Android Versions to their old and low-budget phones.

+Google should just give the developers and users more time to adapt a new Android Version.

+## Conclusion

+To sum everything up: The Android platform is an superb plaform for developers. oogle provides an awesome IDE and documentation.
+The community is amazing too.

+However, it's not perfect.
+Google should slow the release cycle down so that the developers and users can adapt better to every new Android Version.

 In the [last parts][part3], we've learned about the most basic ways to program functional in Java.
 We used functions as Objects, Streams and so much more.